 Bubble and Squeak is a great way to use up leftover mashed potatoes and leftover cabbage.
+Enjoy these tasty pan-fried Bubble and Squeak Cakes for breakfast or brunch with a fried egg!

 What is bubble and squeak?